robenkleene/repla-live-coding/repla-live-coding.md

 * Currently making a programming tool called Repla
 * Left job managing WSJ iOS app team to make it
 * I like AppKit GUI apps, and Unix TUI apps
-* Not a researcher, trying to create a business
+* Not a researcher, trying to create a business, not a boundary pusher

 ---